World champion chef Øyvind Bøe Dalelv: Vesterålen created my identity as a chef

 Campeonato Mundial de Tapas

-"As a chef, you are never finished your education.
+"As a chef, you never stop learning.
 I love Barcelona and I go there a couple of times a year.
 I simply must.
 I was there last summer, when I went to the most authentic tapas places."

 Which ones are they, then?